 - In the United States, traditional equinox events are held in Illinois.

-- After the autumnal equinox, sunrises become later, sunsets earlier, and the days become colder.
+- After the autumnal equinox, sunrises become later, sunsets earlier, and days become colder.

-- After the fall equinox, the Sun at the North Pole falls below the horizon, leading to six months of twilight.
+- Following the fall equinox, the Sun at the North Pole falls below the horizon, leading to six months of twilight.

 - In the Southern Hemisphere, spring begins after September 23.